 Most foreign nationals will need a tourist visa to enter Russia.
-There are only ~30 countries who qualify for the Visa Free Regime and each of those has individual criteria.
+There are only ~30 countries who qualify for the Visa-Free Regime, and each of those has individual criteria.

-It is not possible to stay in St. Petersburg and return to the ship by your own means.
+It is not possible to stay in St. Petersburg without the tour group and return to the ship on your own.
 You are basically locked into shore excursions starting and finish at the St Petersburg Cruise Port.
-If you wish to leave the ship on your own without an authorised tour group, you will require a visa obtained prior to arrival in Russia.
+If you wish to leave the boat on your own without an authorised tour group, you will require a visa obtained before arrival in Russia.

 Note this exemption does not apply to passengers on Russian river cruises, only passengers on ocean-going cruise ships.
-If you are planning a river cruise through Russia or any Russia tours, the normal tourist visa requirements will apply.
+If you are planning a river cruise through Russia or any Russia tours, the standard tourist visa requirements will apply.

-Tips on applying for a Russian visa-
+Tips on Applying for a Russian Visa

-- You may be required to provide bank statements to validate your financial means to support your stay.
-Especially if you are self-employed or unemployed.
+- You may be required to provide bank statements to validate your financial means to support your stay, especially if you are self-employed or unemployed.